sherzberg/docker-hhvm/README.md

 ## Development

-There are tests written to ensure the Dockerfile is built correctly and a few integratino tests to ensure php and hh are served correctly with the default nginx config.
+There are tests written to ensure the Dockerfile is built correctly and a few integration tests to ensure php and hh are served correctly with the default nginx config.
 The tests rely on Ruby's rspec and docker-api.

 	# bundle install